Sightseeing at Devils Postpile National Monument

-Resembling a tidy lumber pile created by giants, these 60-foot basalt columns are a unique sight to behold.
-The formation of this National Historic Monument began when lava erupted in the valley a little less than 100,000 years ago and filled the area to a depth of 400 feet.
-Then about 10,000 years ago, glaciers overrode the fractured mass of lava and quarried away one side of the postpile, exposing and polishing a sheer wall of columns and enhancing the appearance of the natural hexagonal structure.
+Resembling a tidy lumber pile created by giants, Devils Postpile’s 60-foot basalt columns were formed when lava erupted in the valley nearly 100,000 years ago and filled the area to a depth of 400 feet.
+Then, glaciers overrode the fractured mass of lava and quarried away one side of the postpile about 10,000 years ago, exposing and polishing a sheer wall of columns and enhancing the appearance of the natural hexagonal structure.

-A shuttle bus is required during the busy summer months and departs from the Mammoth Adventure Center and The Village at Mammoth.
-Roads are closed over the winter, so the park is accessible only on Nordic skis or snowshoes.
-Driving is allowed during other times of the year, but you'll want to arrive early as parking fills quickly.
+A shuttle bus is required during the busy summer months (mid-June through early September) and departs from the Mammoth Adventure Center and The Village at Mammoth.